 ALTO 1 - Marcia Carmichael

 Marcia Carmichael has been playing the alto sax since junior high school.
 She attended Douglas College and UBC (B. Mus; B. Ed.) specializing in secondary music education.
-Marcia has been a high school music teacher since 1988 and currently teaches music at Pinetree Secondary School in Coquitlam.
+Marcia has been a high school music teacher since 1988 and retired in 2021, where she previously taught at Pinetree Secondary School in Coquitlam.
 She studied with Dave Branter at Douglas College and UBC.
 She has been a member of FAT Jazz since 1992 when Jim Thompson got the band going again after a long period of ‘rest’.
 She loves reading, walking, travelling, and spending time with family and friends.